Romeo + Juliet: Retrospective reviews

+Despite its initially mixed reception, Romeo + Juliet has since become a cult classic.

 The film maintains a popular reputation among English teachers, as a means through which to introduce secondary school students to the play.
 Although not to every critic's taste, the film is now recognised as one of the most influential Shakespeare film adaptations ever made.

 Retrospective reviews are generally positive.
-While discussing Luhrmann's adaptation there are comments that include "... the most consistent source of delight in Luhrmann’s movie: the way he sticks so close to Shakespeare yet manages to update the Bard’s play so thoroughly" and lamenting the lack of Oscar success ("though it was sadly overlooked at the Academy Awards") and, in an updated review on RogerEbert.com a headline that comments how the film "is irreplaceable".
-The film's timelessness is another theme of these retrospecive reviews, as is praise for the mix of modern images with traditional languages which challenged some early reviewers, leading to comments including "he proved you don’t need to change the language to make Shakespeare accessible".
+While discussing Luhrmann's adaptation there are comments that include "... the most consistent source of delight in Luhrmann's movie: the way he sticks so close to Shakespeare yet manages to update the Bard's play so thoroughly" and lamenting the lack of Oscar success ("though it was sadly overlooked at the Academy Awards") and, in an updated review on RogerEbert.com a headline that comments how the film "is irreplaceable".
+The film's timelessness is another theme of these retrospective reviews, as is praise for the mix of modern images with traditional languages which challenged some early reviewers, leading to comments including "he proved you don't need to change the language to make Shakespeare accessible".

 Miriam Margolyes, who played the nurse in the film, wrote about her experiences on the film in her 2021 memoir This Much Is True.
 On her co-star Leonardo DiCaprio, she wrote:

 Leonardo has grown into an extremely fine actor but back then he was just a handsome boy who didn't always wash; he was quite smelly in that very male way some young men are.
 Sometimes he wore a dress.
 "Leonardo, I think you're gay," I said.
 He laughed and said, "No Miriam.
 I'm really not gay."
 But I was wrong.
 We filmed in Mexico City, paradise for someone like me who loves fossicking around flea markets and antiques shops, and, like me, Leonardo was into bling in a big way, too.
 We'd spend hours going through the markets together.
 I don't know that I've ever had such fun."

 She further commented on the chemistry between the film's two leads:

 I liked [DiCaprio] tremendously and admired his work, but luckily I was immune from his groin charms, unlike poor Claire Danes, then only 17.
 It was obvious to all of us that she really was in love with her Romeo, but Leonardo wasn't in love with her.
 She wasn't his type at all.
 He didn't know how to cope with her evident infatuation.
 He wasn't sensitive to her feelings, was dismissive of her and could be quite nasty in his keenness to get away, while Claire was utterly sincere and so open.
 It was painful to watch.
 Many years later, I was in a restaurant and she came up to me and said: "We worked together on a film once, I don't know if you remember me?
 My name is Claire Danes."
 It was the opposite of the arrogant behaviour of some stars and so typical of her.